Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Funding

-This work has been carried out while Srishti Gupta was enrolled in the Italian National Doctorate on Artificial Intelligence run by Sapienza University of Rome in collaboration with University of Cagliari.
+This work has been carried out while Srishti Gupta was enrolled in the Italian National Doctorate on Artificial Intelligence run by Sapienza University of Rome in collaboration with the University of Cagliari.
+This work was also partially supported by project FAIR (PE00000013) under the NRRP MUR program funded by the EU – NGEU (CUP: J23C24000090007).